 Choose A Sustainable Deficit

 As a general rule, calorie deficits should be between 500 and 1000 calories per day (7).
-This is a sustainable caloric deficit that won’t force your body to lose lean mass or burn precious muscle.
-Weight loss of a pound per week is an ideal rate for most women and men.
+For most people, something within this range is a sustainable caloric deficit that won’t force your body to lose lean mass or burn precious muscle.
+We are all individuals with unique bodies, so you may have to experiment to find the right balance that allows you to lose weight but doesn’t make you feel tired or hungry all the time.
+Weight loss of a pound or so per week is a sustainable rate for most women and men.

 Restricting yourself too much is not sustainable because most people cannot maintain that type of diet for long periods.
-If calorie restriction is too low or high, then the body responds with hunger cravings and hormone imbalances (e.g., cortisol), which can lead to overeating and/or loss of lean tissue (3).
+If calorie restriction is too intense, then the body responds with hunger cravings and hormone imbalances (e.g., cortisol), which can lead to overeating and/or loss of lean tissue (3).

 Eat Mindfully To Satiety

 Eat slowly and stop when you’re no longer hungry.
+Get reacquainted with your body’s hunger and fullness cues.
 When you feel more satisfied, it may also be easier to avoid high-calorie processed foods.
 Pay attention to your eating habits and develop mindfulness of what, why, and how much you eat.

 Don’t Skip Meals